Gavin Gordon (composer): Biography

 Gavin Gordon also wrote some orchestral works, including parodies of old-style dances such as Four Caricatures and Work in E major.
-There is also music for a musical based on Dick Whittington, and incidental music for the play The Man Behind the Statue, based on Simón Bolívar, written by Peter Ustinov and directed by Robert Donat.
+There are also a series of pantomimes with music, written in collaboration with V.C.
+Clinton-Baddeley, and incidental music for the play The Man Behind the Statue, based on Simón Bolívar, written by Peter Ustinov and directed by Robert Donat.

 As a singer, he appeared in the stage production of My Fair Lady.

 Gavin Gordon died in London in 1970, aged 68.